 - tortilla chips

-Remove the pit from the avocado (see instructions in body of post) then scoop out the avocado flesh.
+- Remove the pit from the avocado (see instructions in body of post) then scoop out the avocado flesh.

 - Fold in the remaining ingredients without over-mixing, taste and adjust salt and lime juice according to your preference.
 Serve with tortilla chips.